dafny-lang/blog/_posts/2023-08-14-clear-specification-and-implementation.markdown

       && forall i :: 0 <= i < |model| ==>
            elts[i] == Some(model[size - (i + 1)])
     }

-    // An initial stack has room for a few elements (the exact number
+{% endhighlight %}

-    // was chosen arbitrarily) but none of them are used.
-It is empty
+An initial stack has room for a few elements (the exact number was chosen arbitrarily) but none of them are used.
+It is empty and valid.

-    // and valid.
+{% highlight dafny %}
     constructor InitStack()
       ensures ValidModel()
       ensures IsEmpty()